Who We Are

 SafetyRespectEquity

-The SafetyRespectEquity (SRE) Network works to ensure safe, respectful, and equitable Jewish workplaces and communal spaces.
-Through convenings, research, and development of national standards, this organization seeks to advance women’s leadership and gender equity, as well as address sexual harassment, sexism, and gender discrimination.
-The Foundation has committed more than $1 million to support the SRE Network.There are eight levels of charity.
-The highest is helping a man to help himself.
+The SafetyRespectEquity Network works to foster safe, respectful, and equitable Jewish workplaces and communal spaces.
+Through gatherings, research, and development of national standards, the network advances women’s leadership and gender equity, in addition to addressing sexual harassment, sexism, and gender discrimination.

 שמונה דרגות לצדקה יש והרמה העליונה היא לעזור לזולת להגיע לעצמאות.